ggez44/frc/README.md

 # rankings.rb
-- updated version that uses TBA's api instead, and uses the same algorithm as the \_old version
 - i left my TBA api key is in the file for convenience, better if you go get your own (it's free)

 ### Usage